tshepang/blog/content/computing/accessing Oracle DB using Python, in Debian.rst

 The following instructions assume that you are using `Debian Squeeze`_, the current 'stable' release.
-The instructions hereare very specific, so look elsewhere for `something more generic`_.
+The instructions here are very specific, so look elsewhere for `something more generic`_.

 **downloads**: